 It is the alt-left SJW ideology currently creating toxicity within Star Wars culture – a toxicity that needs to be removed.
 The main core of fans watch on in disbelief and asking “how did this get into our culture?
 And how do we get rid of it?”

-The Star Wars fan base quickly removes unwanted elements and has already booted the alt-right to the fringes, and is rejecting the alt-left SJWs by not going to see Solo: A Star Wars Story.
+The Star Wars fan base quickly removes unwanted elements and has already booted the alt-right to the fringes, and is rejected alt-left ideologies by not going to see Solo: A Star Wars Story.
 The fan base did so in mass and will continue to do so until they see alt-left SJW politics removed from the Star Wars universe.
 The open wound which is The Last Jedi will not heal until those responsible are removed and replaced with trustworthy people who will make sure that this will never happen again.

 This is what happens when you don’t meet the audience expectations of Star Wars fans.
 This is all you need to do to make money.

 So, for now, we dance in victory as we take the first steps in pushing SJW’s to the outer rim of Star Wars culture.
 They will still be free to spew their bile just like the alt-right, and we will be free to ignore them.
-Creative freedom and fan participation will flourish again in a diverse Star Wars sandbox freed from of the shackles of SJW extremism.
+Creative freedom and fan participation will flourish again in a diverse Star Wars sandbox freed from of the shackles of extremism.